-Tasks of economic organization; the main institutions of the economy; demand and supply analysis and applications; the operation of a price-directed economy; distribution theory-the pricing of the factors of 1 c.u. production.
+Tasks of economic organization; the main institutions of the economy; demand and supply analysis and applications; the operation of a price-directed economy; distribution theory-the pricing of the factors of production.

 Prerequisites: MTH 160, MTH 161; WRT 105 or WRT 106.